Doctor’s Degrees in Homeland Security, Law Enforcement & Firefighting

 Education Levels of Homeland Security, Law Enforcement & Firefighting Majors

-During the 2020-2021 academic year, 247 students earned their doctor's degree in homeland security, law enforcement and firefighting.
+During the most recent year for which data is available, 370 people earned their doctor's degree in homeland security, law enforcement & firefighting.
 This makes it the 26th most popular doctor's degree program in the country.

-The following table shows the number of diplomas awarded in homeland security, law enforcement and firefighting at each degree level.
+The following table shows the number of diplomas awarded in homeland security, law enforcement & firefighting at each degree level.

 Education Level | Number of Grads |